adamsilver/fdpb/05-an-inbox.md

 ### Description Lists

-A description list (`<dl>`), formerly called a definition list, is for grouping a related group of key-value pairs for *one* record.
+A description list (`<dl>`), formerly called a definition list, is for grouping a list of terms and corresponding definitions.
 For example, product details such as size, price and material.
-An inbox, however, consists of multiple records (in this case, emails), ruling this one out.
+As a list of emails isn't a collection of terms and definitions, this type of list isn't appropriate.

 ```HTML
 <dl>